This country-specific Q&A provides an overview to technology laws and regulations that may occur in China.

 If a software program which purports to be an early form of A.I. malfunctions, who is liable?

-Under the current law, AI developers and operators may be liable for AI malfunctions.
+Under the current law, AI developers and operators may be liable for the early form of AI malfunctions.
+We consider the nature of the early form of AI is like a machine with more human control rather than that with little human control.
 When AI malfunctions, the AI operator may be liable in the first place and the AI user may seek liquidated damages and other remedies based on the user contract; while the AI developer may be liable eventually if the AI developer breaches the AI development contract, resulting in the AI malfunction.
 According to the Consumer Protection Law, when the AI user’s legitimate interests are infringed due to AI’s malfunction, the AI user may claim compensation from the AI operator and the AI operator may then claim compensation from the AI developer if the developer should be blamed for the malfunction.
 Where the AI user suffers from personal injuries or property damages due to the defect of AI, in accordance with the Tort Liability Law, the user may seek damages from either the AI operator or the developer in the first place, and the AI operator or the developer may be liable entirely or proportionally according to their faults in the AI malfunction.

 The Regulations of the Security Protection of Computer Information Systems and the Cyber Security Law are the key laws stipulating obligations in maintaining the cyber security.
 Obligations in the Regulations of the Security Protection of Computer Information Systems include that, for example, any organizations or individuals shall not endanger the security of computer information systems; any organizations using computer information systems shall establish the security management system and be responsible for the security of its computer information systems.